barrantesisrael/qb1rnaseq/README.md

 ## Description

-These sessions will cover the use of a variety of software tools needed for the analysis of microbiome data, from the handling of the Illumina sequencing data, to the processing of 16S rRNA amplicon data.
+These sessions will cover the use of a variety of software tools needed for the analysis of gene expression data.
 During these sessions, the students will be able to:

 * Learn the basics on the linux / Mac OSX command line environment;
 * Study the common data formats in the analysis of gene expression